chord progressions in tonal music

 This site and Syntactic Structures in Music should be of interest to three groups of reader:

 1. The reader who has a basic understanding of musical theory.
 He or she should have no difficulty in following the ideas and examples.
-This type of reader would normally be familiar with basic harmonic notation such as I, V7, IIc or A7, E minor etc. and be familiar with the names of musical intervals and scales.
+This type of reader would normally be familiar with basic harmonic notation such as I, V7, IIc, A7, E minor etc. and be familiar with the names of musical intervals and scales.
 It is hoped that this type of reader will be able expand his or her understanding of how tonal music is structured.
 In this group, I would include: teachers of music; music students; performing musicians, (professional or amateur).
-Feedback received confirms that members of this group often have an interest in understanding how chord progressions work in tonal music.
-This group of readers should view the Animated Demos and Example Harmonisation pages, followed by the Book Outline.
+Feedback received has been very positive and confirms that members of this group often have an interest in understanding how chord progressions work in tonal music.
+This group of readers should view the Animated Demos, followed by the Book Outline.

 2. The professional musical theorist or analyst.
-He or she should read this web site because it will give him or her another tool to evaluate and use in the quest to attain a deeper understanding of the syntax of musical compositions.
-In addition to the sections mentioned above, these readers should also view the Thesis section which summarises the evidence for the theory.
-This includes the interactive Root Progression Analysis Graph.
+He or she should read this web site because it will give him or her a new tool to evaluate and use in the quest to attain a deeper understanding of the syntax of musical compositions.
+In addition to the sections mentioned above, these readers should also view the Example Analyses Chapter which demonstrates the results of the theory.
+A full Thesis is currently in preparation which summarises the evidence for the theory.

 3. The general reader who, interested in music, would like to know something about what gives music its internal logic and structure.
-This reader should be able to follow the Demonstrations and Example Harmonisation at least in outline.
+This reader should be able to follow the Demonstrations and Book Outline at least in outline.

-If you find this site interesting then please pass the address of this web site on to your friends and colleagues.
+If you find this site interesting then please pass the address of this web site on to your friends and colleagues and make links to the site via any websites you have access to.

 Do all musical phrases start with static harmony and end with dynamic harmony?